Jessi-777/Jessi-777/README.md

 - I’m currently working on projects using Javascript, Node, MERN, Python and Django.

-- shout out to my business partners ( show love and value your team )
+- Shout out to my business partners ( show love and value your team )

 - It's our duty as engineers / humans to work on our own self development.
 Life is too precious and rad to be lazy.
 Make it happen.
 No matter what project   I'm working on, I never give up.
 Some projects have a short deadline (get it done 💯) and other projects can take months to years.
 Whatever the case may   be, I don't stop, won't stop. 💯